benjaminlblanc/Binary-Greedy-Network/README.md

 # Binary-Greedy-Network
-A pytorch implementation of the Binary Greedy Network (BGN) algorithm.
+A python implementation of the Binary Greedy Network (BGN) algorithm.

 ## Requirements
 * Numpy: 1.19.5